Alex Grant (1980 - 1999)

 It's funny, just thinking of how much the internet had brightened the lives of so many people.
 The bond that can be created from text written on a screen should never be taken lightly.
 The fact that, even though separated by hundreds or even thousands of miles, best friends can still be developed, and their loss be felt just as strongly as if the person was born and raised with you.
 I felt sick when I learned he had a stroke back in 1999 following kidney failure the previous year and coping with diabetes which complicated everything else.
 I couldn't stop the tears when I had to remind him who I was the night I found out what had happened and finally got to talk to him after so much time had passed.
 I felt much better once he finally remembered who I was but felt something was missing in the convos that followed.
 I knew then that something wasn't completely right but, remained cheerful on screen to keep his spirits up.
 We spent two nights in chat working on his own space inside what was then called "Jeff's Fort", then he just vanished, forever.

 I can only assume that Danny was lost in the summer of 2000 when all of his contacts lost touch with him at the same time I did.
 I had always hoped I would find my little brother in one of the local hospitals in his hometown, but never even found any concrete leads.
 "I miss you little bro! and know someday we will meet, even if it means waiting 'til my time here is done..."

 Another Special Friend

 Yes, I can't forget to mention a certain little "Rat" who has overcome great odds and done so well over the time I have known him.
-Once again, No names will be mentioned, and no stories told but, you know who you are and why you are here.
-You may not know it, but I am so happy for you, and proud of you for what you have overcome and accomplished. *Big Hug* My thoughts and hopes are with you!
+In this case, No names will be mentioned, and no stories told but, you know who you are and why you are here.
+You may not know it, but I am so happy for you, and proud of you for what you have overcome and accomplished. *Big Hug* My thoughts and hopes are with you always!

 A Boy Named Logan